segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 ## Common issues

-These are some common issues that occur for cusotmers implemtning a cusotm proxy.
-This not an exhaustive list, and these settings may change in CloudFront or CloudFlare over time.
+These are some common issues that occur for customers implementing a custom proxy.
+This not an exhaustive list, and these CloudFront or CloudFlare settings may change.

 #### CloudFlare returning a 403 error